-Lane County has long partnered with the Lane Workforce Partnership (LWP) to help launch several industry sectors.
+Lane County has long partnered with the Lane Workforce Partnership (LWP) to help launch several industry sectors, including the "Constructing a Brighter Future" project.
 One of the region's strongest and most established sectors has been the local Construction-Aggregate (C-A) Sector.
 Construction trades have played a key role in Lane County's economy for many years and their continued growth is forecasted for generations to come.
 Over 1,100 C-A employers work in Lane County and employ over 8,000 people and the C-A industry sector's annual wage (\$58,219) is considerably higher than the average annual Lane County wage of \$45,199.
 The C-A sector also holds opportunities to improve regional Career and Technical Education (CTE) programs and connect student populations with work in trades programs.